KevinSCLin/Kevin-Vlad-Test-Docs/docs/GanttChart.md

 ## Benefits of a Gantt chart

-A Gantt chart provides a fast visual breakdown of tasks to do in series, which helps the viewer to reorder and prioritize tasks.
+A Gantt chart provides a fast visual breakdown of tasks to do in series, which can help you in reordering and prioritizing tasks.
+You now have the knowledge to create a Gantt chart in Excel.